andymedvedev/CTXTutorialEngine/README.md

 For more details see example.

+## Note

+If you are using `SceneDelegate` then conform it to `CTXTutorialWindowContainable`, because engine needs to save current `keyWindow`.

 ## With carefull

 If you want to rename `MyEvent` class with different one then replace all occurences of this string in your project.